 Modern Mother’s Day

 What we recognize today as Mother’s Day was devised by Anna Jarvis, who was mourning her mother.
 Jarvis wanted a day that would acknowledge mothers’ sacrifices.

 The first Mother’s Day event was held in a West Virginia church in 1908.
-The event was successful and Jarvis started a letter-writing campaign with the intent to getting Mother’s Day instated as a national holiday.
+The event was successful, and Jarvis started a letter-writing campaign to get the observation instated as a national holiday.

-It didn’t take long, however, for Jarvis to see her holiday transformed into a money maker for card companies, florists and shop keepers.
-This was not what Jarvis had envisioned.
+It didn’t take long, however, for Jarvis to see her holiday transformed into a moneymaker for card companies, florists and shop keepers.
+This was not what Jarvis envisioned.
 She saw a day for church services and social visits, a day in which all mothers would wear white carnations.

-Beginning in 1920 until her death in 1948, Jarvis worked tirelessly to stop the holiday of Mother’s Day.
+Beginning in 1920 until her death in 1948, Jarvis worked tirelessly to stop the holiday.